 After trying what seemed like a million dresses for her daughter Caroline’s wedding- some quite pricey- Jill stumbled upon this gorgeous dress with an interesting twist.
 Surprise!
 There is a slit up the middle of the skirt with skinny cigarette pants underneath!

-The fabulous pants detail, the stunning floral fabric..for Jill, there was the need to look any more once she found this dress.
+The fabulous pants detail, the stunning floral fabric..for Jill, there was no need to look any more once she found this dress.
 And bonus- it was in her $400 price range too!
 The wedding was held at Sacred Mountain in Julian, California, on July 31, 2021.
 The bridesmaids in burgundy, the MOG wearing a navy dress.
 Jill tells me that she doesn’t think she has ever had as many compliments as she has when wearing this dress.

-The location of the wedding can often provide clues as to how you might dress as Mother of the Bride or Groom.
+The location of the wedding can often provide clues as to how you might dress as the Mother of the Bride or Groom.
 When Sandra’s daughter Morgan married in Palm Springs, California, in 2021 Sandra took her inspiration from the chameleon-like desert sky and chose a dress that seemed to shift from gray to blue depending on the light.
 Sandra tried on thousands of dollars worth of dresses before settling on this glamorous one-shoulder stunner from Bloomingdales.

 Although it was a little out of her comfort zone, Sandra loved that it was lightweight.
 So many others she tried on were “too heavy and made me feel like the bow of a ship!
 The slight sparkle in the fabric was another draw, and Sandra loved how perfectly the dresses coordinated with the bridesmaid’s dresses which were varying shades of orange and gold, like the dessert itself.